nayaadla/Suregrant/README.md

 Notes
 Ensure the dataset contains sufficient data for meaningful analysis.
 Handles tweets in Arabic; adapt keywords for other languages as needed.
-License
-This project is open-source and available under the MIT License.
-Contributions are welcome!